pagkkr/pagk.kr/content/authors/shan/_index.md

 ---
 # Display name
-name: PAGK
+name: 한성필

 # Username (this should match the folder name)
 authors:
-- admin
+- shan

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Manager
+role: 가톨릭대

 # Organizations/Affiliations
 organizations: